PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 }
 ```

-I ran it that program on my wiki and got converted links.
-The program didn't cover all possible mediawiki links, but a quick skim of the repository suggested it was good enough for what we had.
+I ran that program on my wiki and got converted links.
+The program didn't cover all possible MediaWiki links, but a quick skim of the repository suggested it was good enough for what we had.

 Now all that was left was converting the media files.